CONDITIONS FOR USE OF THE AVU REGISTRATIONS, INC., MARK

 b. in a size which makes all features of the mark clearly distinguishable.

-An AVU certification mark shall not be used on any document unless the document relates in whole or in part to certification activities which are accredited by AVU.
-This would not preclude the certification mark on its preprinted letterhead paper.
+The AVU mark shall not be used on any document unless the document relates in whole or in part to certification activities which are accredited by AVU.
+This would not preclude the mark on its preprinted letterhead paper.

-If larger boxes, etc., used for transportation include the mark(s), a clear statement must be included to the effect that the product contained therein was manufactured in a facility with [quality or environmental] management systems certified as being in conformity with [specific standard such as ISO 9001 or ISO 14001].
+The AVU mark shall not be used on a product or in such a way as to suggest AVU has certified or approved any product, process, or service of a certified organization, or in any other misleading manner. a.
+If larger boxes, packaging, etc., used for transportation include the mark(s), a clear statement must be included to the effect that the product contained therein was manufactured in a facility with [quality or environmental] management systems certified as being in conformity with [specific standard such as ISO 9001 or ISO 14001].

-Upon withdrawal of AVU certification, the client shall discontinue its use of all advertising matter that contains any reference thereto including on letterhead (in any medium, including electronic media and Web sites), and return any certification documents as required by AVU.
+Upon withdrawal of AVU registration, the client shall discontinue its use of all advertising matter that contains any reference thereto including on letterhead (in any medium, including electronic media and Web sites), and return any registration documents as required by AVU.